 In 2000, the PBR presented Thurman with the George Michael Media Award for his coverage of the PBR Tour, and in 2006, Thurman was presented with the PRCA's Broadcast Journalism Award for his outstanding coverage of PRCA ProRodeo.

 Thurman has a long-standing relationship with Wrangler Jeans and Shirts--serving as a member of the Wrangler Team, an elite group of rodeo athletes and rodeo personalities that represent the giant apparel company.
-In addition to his relationship with Wrangler, Thurman has worked with many other national sponsors with his network: GMC Truck, Coors Beer, Resistol Hats, Nocona Boots, Frontier Hotel & Casino, Award Design Medals, Rodeo America, Inc., Gold Coast Hotel & Casino, Caesar's Palace, The Orleans Hotel & Casino, South Point Hotel and Casino, U.S. Tobacco Co and now with Pendleton Canadian Whisky.
+In addition to his relationship with Wrangler, Thurman has worked with many other national sponsors with his network: GMC Truck, Coors Beer, Resistol Hats, Nocona Boots, Frontier Hotel & Casino, Award Design Medals, Rodeo America, Inc., Gold Coast Hotel & Casino, Caesar's Palace, The Orleans Hotel & Casino, South Point Hotel and Casino, U.S. Tobacco Co and Pendleton Whisky.

 Thurman has been covering the National Finals Rodeo since 1982 with his daily NFR Reports.
 From 1991-1997, Thurman worked with the Professional Rodeo Cowboys Association to produce the Wrangler NFR Report for nearly 500 radio stations during the annual event in Las Vegas.